EnviroDIY/ModularSensors/examples/ReadMe.md

 It has code in it for every possible sensor and modem and for both AVR and SAMD boards.
 It is also over 1500 lines long.
 This example is intended to serve as an a la carte menu of all available options, allowing you to select only the portions of code pertinent to you and delete everything else.
-This example is *NOT* intended to be run in its entirety
+This example is *NOT* intended to be run in its entirety.

 - [The menu a la carte walkthrough](https://envirodiy.github.io/ModularSensors/example_menu.html)
   - Unlike the instructions for the other examples which show how to modify the example for your own use, this is a chunk-by-chunk step through of the code with explanations of each portion of the code and links to further documentation on each sensor.